PROJECT: Caribbean research call

 In 2007, the Caribbean Community Heads of States issued a political declaration on the fight of the Caribbean nations against climate change and its effects.
 Following this declaration, the Caribbean Community Climate Change Centre (CCCCC) prepared a Regional Framework for Achieving Development Resilient to Climate Change.
 Based on the priority areas and research needs identified in the Regional Framework, the CDKN-supported Implementation Plan (IP) developed a regional strategy and detailed road map for coping with climate change following a ten-month consultative process with governments, private sector, civil society and donors.

 The Caribbean Research Call then emerged as a demand-driven response to the research needs identified in the IP, with the aim of commissioning high quality and innovative research for the Caribbean to lay a sound evidence-base for future climate change mitigation and adaptation.
 Subsequently, five projects in Belize, Jamaica, St Lucia and Trinidad & Tobago were selected and implemented by CDKN and its Caribbean partners:

 - Participatory research to enhance climate change policy and institutions in the Caribbean: ARIA tool pilot

-Implemented in St. Lucia and Trinidad and Tobago, this project aims to increase civil society engagement in policy and institutional analysis for climate change adaptation.
+Implemented in St. Lucia and Trinidad and Tobago, this project aimed to increase civil society engagement in policy and institutional analysis for climate change adaptation.

-This project uses modelling to assess the potential impacts of climate change on the supply and demand for water and water quality in Belize across different climate change and land use scenarios, and in so doing, will determine the hydrographic areas most vulnerable to climate change.
+This project used modelling to assess the potential impacts of climate change on the supply and demand for water and water quality in Belize across different climate change and land use scenarios, and in so doing, determined the hydrographic areas most vulnerable to climate change.

 - Climate change and inland flooding in Jamaica, risk and adaptation measures for vulnerable communities

-This project aims to improve flood models and use information from past extreme rainfall events to create maps which illustrate future flood risk.
-Its goal is to model extreme events and create five, ten and twenty-five-year flood inundation maps for both present and future climate projections.
+This project aimed to improve flood models and use information from past extreme rainfall events to create maps which illustrate future flood risk.
+Its goal was to model extreme events and create five, ten and twenty-five-year flood inundation maps for both present and future climate projections.